 This is enabled by storing and using collected rainwater for non-potable applications such as toilet flushing, irrigation, vehicle cleaning, manufacturing and cooling systems, whilst creating storage capacity for stormwater that might otherwise overwhelm and flood the drainage system.
 The system interprets and assesses weather forecasts along with expected rainfall and local catchment data and responds accordingly.

-SDS Intellistorm® reduces by as much as £100,000 the cost of integrating water reuse into a new build development where attenuation already exists, encouraging the take-up of water reuse.
-Cost isn’t the only key factor; SDS Intellistorm® presents no additional equipment footprint or civil excavation associated with a second tank, allowing space to be removed as a barrier in the decision to integrate water reuse.
+SDS WaterBank Intellistorm® reduces by as much as £100,000 the cost of integrating water reuse into a new build development where attenuation already exists, encouraging the take-up of water reuse.
+Cost isn’t the only key factor; the Intellistorm® system presents no additional equipment footprint or civil excavation associated with a second tank, allowing space to be removed as a barrier in the decision to integrate water reuse.

 How does it work?

-SDS Intellistorm® puts water reuse well within the reach of every project where SuDs is a planning requirement.
+SDS Intellistorm® puts water reuse well within the reach of every project where SuDS are a planning requirement.
 Where a new build development needs to consider both flood resilience and water consumption impact, there’s no need for separate rainwater harvesting and attenuation systems.

 By combining two systems and using intelligent data, significant savings in construction costs are achieved, while spatial restrictions to accommodate large water storage volumes are mitigated.
 Plus, end users achieve ongoing cost savings through water reuse and the wider environment and society benefit from increased flood resilience.